dotnet/runtime/docs/design/coreclr/botr/clr-abi.md

 | %xmm8-%xmm15 | temporary registers                     | No                |
 ```

-# x86 Calling convention specifics
+# Calling convention specifics for x86

 Unlike the other architectures that RyuJIT supports, the managed x86 calling convention is different than the default native calling convention.
 This is true for both Windows and Unix x86.

 The standard managed calling convention is a variation on the Windows x86 fastcall convention.
 It differs primarily in the order in which arguments are pushed on the stack.

 The only values that can be passed in registers are managed and unmanaged pointers, object references, and the built-in integer types int8, unsigned int8, int16, unsigned int16, int32, unsigned it32, native int, native unsigned int, and enums and value types with only one 4-byte integer primitive-type field.
 Enums are passed as their underlying type.
 All floating-point values and 8-byte integer values are passed on the stack.
 When the return type is a value type that cannot be passed in a register, the caller shall create a buffer to hold the result and pass the address of this buffer as a hidden parameter.

-Arguments are passed in left-to-right order, starting with the this pointer (for instance and virtual methods), followed by the return buffer pointer if needed, followed by the user-specified argument values.
+Arguments are passed in left-to-right order, starting with the `this` pointer (for instance and virtual methods), followed by the return buffer pointer if needed, followed by the user-specified argument values.
 The first of these that can be placed in a register is put into ECX, the next in EDX, and all subsequent ones are passed on the stack.
 This is in contrast with the x86 native calling conventions, which push arguments onto the stack in right-to-left order.

 The return value is handled as follows: